-The small distinction between HIPAA medical records retention and HIPAA record retention can lead to some confusion when talking HIPAA about retention requirements.
+The small distinction between HIPAA medical records retention and HIPAA record retention can lead to some confusion when discussing HIPAA retention requirements.
 This article seeks to explain what records need to be retained under HIPAA, and what other retention requirements Covered Entities should think about.

 The HIPAA retention requirements are really quite simple.
 What can lead to confusion for some Covered Entities and Business Associates is the stipulation within the Privacy Rule that appropriate administrative, technical and physical safeguards must adapted to “protect the privacy of Protected Health Information for whatever period such information is maintained”.